 Q: How much does editing cost?

 A: Please see my rates page for details on my services and how much each one costs.
 Depending on what you need, professional editing can represent a significant investment– typically $30-40 for every 1000 words in the document.
-That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I taught university-level English and literature courses for nine years, and I’ve been editing for just over a decade.
+That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I have taught university-level English and literature to thousands of students, and I’ve been editing professionally for well over a decade.
 You also get peace of mind, knowing that your published work is free of writing errors, and that it expresses your ideas and arguments in a professional and rhetorically effective manner.

 Q: I’m a native English speaker– do I really need editing?

 A: In my experience, all writers (including me!) need good readers, and all writers can benefit from careful proofreading and educated feedback.
 Just using spell check can make you miss some pretty embarrassing typos, and it’s also easy to overlook missing words, inconsistent capitalization or punctuation, and redundant phrasing.

 Q: Will you write my dissertation for me?

 Q: How do I get my document to you?

 A: Email works best, so we can exchange drafts instantly.
 I prefer to work in Microsoft Word (doc or docx file format), though will consider editing LaTeX or PDF documents if no Word copy is available.
 I always use Track Changes in Word, so you’ll get one file showing my edits and comments in-line, as well as a clean copy integrating all my changes.

 Q: How and when do I pay you?